-A workshop is 45 minutes long and should allow for active audience participation as a way of illustrating the points being made about the practice and theory of ELT.
+A workshop lasts 60 minutes and it should allow for active audience participation throughout the session, as a way of illustrating the points being made about the practice and theory of ELT.
 Do not choose this type if you intend to speak for most of the time.